Ctmax-ui/QuickMart/README.md

-Hello download the zip to get the full project
+If main branch's code dosn't work then download the code zip from `full_fledge` branch and run it.